- 18 Oct 2024

 2.1 Data in transit encryption

 Ensure that your S3 clients are using HTTPS transport, i.e., the URL contains “https” as in the example of https://s3.us-east-2.wasabisys.com/.
-See What are the service URLs for Wasabi's different storage regions? for the list of URLs that are used to access the different Wasabi cloud regions.
+See Service URLs for Wasabi's Storage Regions for the list of URLs that are used to access the different Wasabi cloud regions.

 Reference How do I restrict bucket access with resource-based policies? for example bucket policies that limit access to be HTTPS only.